djcass44/jmp/README.md

 The password to this user is randomly generated and is printed to the console and written to the working directory in a file called `initialAdminPassword`

 **Launch configuration**

-`using <value>`: set the application configuration.
-This MUST be first.

-*Note: `using env` will be used as a fallback`*

-Possible values:
-- `using env`: application will look to environment variable for configuration (recommended when using docker)
-- `using config.json`: application will look at [config.json](src/main/resources/config.json) for configuration

 `--enable-cors`: this will accept ALL incoming CORS requests.
 This is only for development purposes and MUST NOT be used in production.